smrtos/ZephyrIncludeMap/README.md

 In short, it reflects the final effective result of the include hierarchy.
 But it is good enough, isn't it?

+And for a single C file, the header included earlier appears more left in the graph.

 ```
 IncludeMap ver 0.2
 By Shao Ming (smwikipedia@163.com, smrtos@163.com)